 Most people have experienced some of these uncomfortable and stressful health-related situations.
 As adults, we can respond to such situations by visiting a different restaurant or hotel, or by washing our hands as soon as we leave the bank or restroom stall.
 We want to stay healthy and we want to believe that our environments are reasonably clean.
 Children and their families have these same desires.
 Child development programs must provide environments that are clean and that prevent the spread of communicable diseases.
 It is your responsibility to make sure infants and toddlers have a safe and healthy environment for play and learning.

 Germs are the cause of infectious diseases.
 Unfortunately, germs cannot be seen by the naked eye and they are generally transmitted without us even knowing it.
 Germs are transmitted as a result of:

-- Blood infections : Spread when blood, and sometimes other bodily fluids with may contain blood, enters the blood stream of another person.
+- Blood infections: Spread when blood, and sometimes other bodily fluids, enters the blood stream of another person.

-There is no way to completely eliminate the transmission of germs, especially with all the play and material sharing that happens in preschool classrooms, but there are ways to decrease the transmission of germs among children, staff, and families.
-In addition to following your program's health related policies, it is essential that you adhere to your program's cleaning and sanitation requirements and follow proper hand washing procedures (see Lesson Two for more on hand washing).
+There is no way to completely eliminate the transmission of germs, especially with all the mouthing, touching, and picking that happens in infant and toddler programs, but there are ways to decrease the transmission of germs among children, staff and families.
+In addition to following your program's health related policies, it is essential that you adhere to your program's cleaning and sanitation requirements and follow proper hand washing procedures to minimize the occurrences of spreading germs (see Lesson Two for more on handwashing).